Wayfinding for the Port Authority of NY & NJ:

 Making sure it works

-Travelers were surveyed before and after the new digital signage was implemented.
+Travelers were surveyed before and after the new digital signage was implemented in Terminal 8.
 Overall, travelers across all groups (first-time JFK travelers, frequent travelers, and airport staff) found the new signage improved their way-finding experience, and fewer people relied upon asking AirTrain staff for directions.

 In addition to this case study, I wrote more in-depth on my blog about a specific part of the project – figuring out how to best represent the AirTrain system in a small on-screen space.